AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 ## What does it do and what does it need to fulfill?

 Mario Schulte Table is a game website to train the brain.
 It is mainly used to upgrade the user's reading skills to a higher level.
 Exercises with schulte tables is very benefitial to improve peripheral visual perception that can be useful on a daily basis, most importantly in aiming speed reading.
+The goal of the game is not to get a high score nor to finish it in the least amount of time.
+It's aimed to widen the peripheral vision concentrating the eye in one single spot in the table.
+Just in the center of the table without moving the eye away from that spot.

 ### Favicon
 This is the favicon used in this project.